Campus Improvement Plan

 Staff Responsible for Monitoring: All literacy instructional staff

-Strategy 3: Teachers will use Literacy Checkpoint Data and regular data analysis meetings to monitor student growth toward grade level expectations.
+Strategy 3: Teachers will hold regular data analysis meetings to monitor student growth toward grade level expectations.
 Students not meeting expected benchmarks will be supervised through the SSC process.

 Strategy's Expected Result/Impact: Active monitoring of student data will ensure timely responsive action for students not meeting expectation.